Pishtaco: Journalists as pishtaco

 The suspicion of pishtaco falling on mestizos and Caucasians means not even benign-seeming professions are spared, be it journalists, scholars, or human aide workers.

-Enrique Mayer in discourse relating to the 1983 of Uchuraccay where 8 journalists were killed by the indigenous comuneros, explaining that the journalists may have been taken to be pishtacos.
+Enrique Mayer in discourse relating to the 1983 Massacre of Uchuraccay where 8 journalists were killed by the indigenous comuneros, explaining that the journalists may have been taken to be pishtacos.
 Mayer makes the point that anthropologists like himself could be taken to be pishtaco, as he thinks happened with Lionel Valée and Salvador Palomino in the 1960s, who were tied up and set to be killed.
 Peter Gose also writes that "virtually every ethonographer of the Andes including myself has been identified as a ñakaq" at one time or another.

 Indigenous people have attacked survey geologists working on the Peruvian and Bolivian altiplano because they believed that the geologists were pishtacos.
 The work of anthropologists has been stymied because measurements of fat folds were rumored to be part of a plot to select the fattest individuals later to be targeted by pishtacos.